ji-one/Algorithm-2020/README.md

 - No.7 gLCS : dynamic programming
 - No.8 Money Game : dynamic programming
 - No.9 Tube : dynamic programming
-- No.10 Detroit : backtracking
+- No.10 Detroit : backtracking, branch & bound
-- No.11 Drone : backtracking
+- No.11 Drone : backtracking, branch & bound